Welcome to Yeovil & South Somerset LETS

 The healthy LETS balance constantly moves up and down between debit and credit.
 The account which just moves further and further into debit creates earning for others but deprives the system of that person's services (because ultimately wealth is valued in actual services received not numbers written on paper).
 But the account which moves further and further into credit, which isn't spent, can actually slow the system down, because it is tying up Scrumpies, which should be circulating and creating wealth for others.

-All LETS accounts are totally open and unconfidential!
-You will be sent a copy of your account every 6 months plus a list of all other members turnover and trading balances.
-You are free to contact the accounts office to check your own or any other member's current balance.
+All LETS accounts are totally open and unconfidential !
 Open account balances mean that it becomes obvious if anyone is amassing large credits without using other's service or who is deep in debit and wants to trade (maybe you can use their services?), or is just using services without wanting to give anything in return.
 (This last case rarely happens because in practices, the emphasis in LETS is on giving rather than taking).

 What do I put on my offers list?